-R3D Luftverkehr-AG, operating as R3D Airlines, is a privately held international boutique airline headquartered on the grounds of Geneva Airport (GVA), Le Grand-Saconnex, Meyrin, Geneva, Switzerland.
-Geneva-GVA also serves as the carrier’s only hub.
+R3D Luftverkehr-AG, operating as R3D Airlines, is a privately held international boutique airline headquartered on the grounds of Geneva Airport (GVA), Le Grand-Saconnex, Meyrin (Geneva), Switzerland.
+Geneva-GVA serves as the carrier’s only hub.

 History

-While walking through the Denver airport to return to Switzerland, a TV news show displayed the winning lottery ticket drawing.
-Markus and Elin checked their tickets and discovered they had actually won the lottery’s cash option grand prize - a payout of over $500 million!
-The couple skipped their return flight to collect their winnings.
+While making their way through the Denver airport on the way home to Switzerland, a TV screen displayed a newscaster showing the winning lottery ticket drawing.
+Markus and Elin checked their tickets and discovered they had actually won the lottery’s cash option grand prize - with a payout of over $500 million!
+The couple skipped their return flight to go collect their winnings.

-When they finally returned home, Markus and Elin decided to start an airline of their own, and hired several colleagues from EuroSwiss to come along.
-The two decided to name their new airline R3D Airlines - R3D is pronounced RED, by the way - with the R3D reference coming from the last 3 Base36 digits on their winning lottery ticket number: 69XJ0-R3D.
-Since red was also the couple’s favorite color and the national colors of Switzerland, they decided to use red and white as the livery color scheme.
+When they returned home, Markus and Elin decided to start an airline of their own, and hired several colleagues from EuroSuisse to come along.
+The two decided to name their new airline R3D Airlines.
+(R3D is actually pronounced RED; the R3D reference comes from the last 3 Base36 digits on their winning lottery ticket number: 69XJ0-R3D.)
+Since red was both the couple’s favorite color and one of the national colors of Switzerland, they decided to use red and white as the livery color scheme.

 Startup

 Elin and Markus flew to Dublin, Ireland and visited with JetStream Aircraft Leasing (now JetStream Aerospace) to acquire aircraft to be leased.
 To make their money go as far as possible in their startup efforts, Markus and Elin decided to initially eschew the use of jet aircraft entirely and instead begin with turboprop airliners, which could be acquired at less than 1/3rd the cost.
-They first considered the Bombardier DHC-8 Q400, but the couple ultimately signed up to lease ATR 72-600 aircraft instead.
-Markus Leuenberger was the company’s first pilot to attain ATR 72 piloting certification.
+They first considered the Bombardier DHC-8 Q400, but the couple ultimately signed up to lease three ATR 72-600 aircraft instead.
+Markus himself became the company’s first pilot to attain the ATR 72 type rating.

 By 2014, R3D Airlines was effectively breaking even.
 Having worked as a flight attendant on countless flights, Elin Vogel gradually perfected the company’s in-flight service model, making it exceptionally customer-friendly in numerous ways.
-From early on R3D encouraged the use of the company’s mobile phone app, offering customers a €5 (or CHF 5) discount on airfares for mobile phone users as well as various frequent flier perks.
+From early on R3D had encouraged the use of the company’s mobile phone app, offering customers a €5 or CHF 5 discount on airfares for mobile phone users as well as various frequent flier perks.

-In time, the consensus seemed to be that while customers generally liked the airline’s friendliness, technology and pricing well enough, they also wanted more options in terms of seating and comfort.
-At the time R3D offered only a single class configuration, but about half of customers expressed a willingness to pay more to get a better in-flight experience, while the other half valued the low cost experience..
+In time, a consensus emerged that while customers generally liked the airline’s friendliness, technology and pricing well enough, they also wanted more options in terms of seating and comfort.
+At the time R3D offered only a single class configuration, but about half of customers expressed a willingness to pay more to get a better in-flight experience, while the other half preferred the lower fare option.

 After much discussion, Elin convinced Markus to have R3D undertake a different strategy: Instead of sticking with the single-class, low cost carrier (LCC) model, why not become more of a boutique airline and offer 2 or even 3 seating classes, and offer passengers a choice?
 At the same time, the airline could upgrade the cabin as a whole to make it better for customers.

-Elin and Markus agreed to refit one of the ATR 72s with a 2 or 3 class arrangement and see how it performed.
+Elin and Markus agreed to refit one or two of the ATR 72s with a 2 or 3 class arrangement as an experiment to see how it performed.

-When they leased two newer ATRs, R3D worked with their lessor, JetStream Aerospace, to remove 12 seats and create a new, 2-class layout.
+When they leased two additional ATRs, R3D worked with their lessor, JetStream Aerospace, to configure them in the new, 2-class layout.
 Because the main entrance to the ATR 72s is located at the rear of the aircraft, the last 6 rows were set up with state of the art 1:1 seats for 12 passengers, with greater width and with each seat featuring a table next to the aisle.
-This section was named Comfort Class, and it offered 34 inch pitch seats with contoured cushions, larger backrests and an elevated level of service that would be complimentary with the airfare.
+This section was named Comfort Class (German: Komfortklasse; French: Classe Confort), offering 34 inch pitch seats with contoured cushions, larger backrests and an elevated level of service that would be complimentary with the airfare.

 Meanwhile, the remaining 12 rows set in the front of the aircraft - 48 seats - were kept in the standard 2:2 configuration for 12 rows and a 31 inch pitch.
-This section was named Standard Class, and would continue to offer amenities on a pay as you go basis.
-Their seats were comfortable but spare.
+This section was named Standard Class (German: Standardklasse; French: Classe Standard) and would continue to offer its amenities on a pay as you go basis.
+Their seats were comfortable but more spare.

-The new aircraft had an overall total of 60 seats - 12 fewer than previous aircraft - but was redecorated end to end with wooden accents, beautifully covered seating, and relaxing mood lighting that would operate from gate to gate.
+The new aircraft had an overall total of 60 seats - 12 fewer than previous aircraft - but the cabin was redecorated end to end with wooden accents, beautifully covered seating, and relaxing mood lighting that would operate from gate to gate and change coloration according to flight phase and the time of day outside.

-These new 60-pax aircraft were rolled out during the fall of 2014 and proved to be such a success that all scheduled aircraft were migrated over to the 60-pax configuration, while the carrier’s remaining charter aircraft were kept in the traditional 72-pax arrangement.
+These two new 60-pax aircraft were rolled out during the fall of 2014, and proved to be such a success that all of the company’s scheduled aircraft were migrated over to the 60-pax configuration, while the carrier’s remaining charter aircraft were kept in the traditional 72-pax arrangement until receiving their conversions during 2018.

-By 2016 Elin Vogel and Markus Leuenberger began working full time from the company’s head offices at Geneva-GVA, although they both continued to take flights serving as cabin crew and flight crew, respectively.
-Although Elin was listed as the company’s CEO and Markus as the COO (chief operating officer) on paper, the two continued to collaborate on nearly everything.
+From 2016 Elin Vogel and Markus Leuenberger began working full time from the company’s head offices at Geneva-GVA, although they both continued to take flights occasionally serving as cabin crew and flight crew, respectively.
+Although Elin was listed as the company’s CEO and Markus as the COO (chief operating officer) on paper, the two continued to collaborate on virtually everything.

-Meanwhile, Elin gave birth to daughter Emma Vogel in 2017 and son Matteo Vogel in 2019.
-Elin had already arranged for onsite daycare at the company’s Geneva-GVA offices back in 2013 to accommodate the company’s working parents.
+Meanwhile, Elin gave birth to their daughter Emma Vogel in 2017 and their son Matteo Vogel in 2019.
+Elin had previously arranged for onsite daycare at the company’s Geneva-GVA offices back in 2013 to accommodate the company’s working parents, so of course the couple availed themselves of the company benefit as well.

-In the end, the new Bombardier CS300 seemed to fit the bill best.
+In the end, the new Bombardier CS300 seemed to best fit the bill.
 Markus and Elin admired the CS300’s superior range, fuel burn, and passenger capacity.
-They had seen the aircraft on display at various air shows during the mid 2010s, and when lessor JetStream Aerospace made an enticing lease offer, R3D signed on the line to start taking delivery on the aircraft starting in early 2019.
+They had seen the aircraft on display at various air shows in recent years, and admired its look as well.
+When aircraft lessor JetStream Aerospace made them an enticing lease offer, R3D signed on the line to take delivery on the aircraft starting in early 2019.

-After some financial and legal struggles, Bombardier entered into a joint venture with Airbus and by 2018 the CS300 was rebranded as the Airbus A220-300.
-R3D took delivery of its first A220 in December 2018, which was configured with 20 reclining seats placed at the front in Comfort Class set at 2:2 with a 36 inch pitch, and 115 Standard Class seats placed at the rear were configured at 2:3 with a 31 inch pitch.
+But after some financial and legal struggles, Bombardier was forced to enter into a joint venture with Airbus, and by 2018 the CS300 was rebranded as the Airbus A220-300.
+Regardless, R3D took delivery of its first A220 in early December 2018, and it was configured with 20 Comfort Class reclining seats placed at the front and set at 2:2 with a 36 inch pitch, while the remaining 115 Standard Class seats were placed at the rear of the cabin and configured at 2:3 with a 31 inch pitch.
 The A220s were also given similar interior designs to the 60-pax ATRs.

-The A220s entered scheduled service in January 2019 and began flying between Geneva-GVA and the 4 major European hubs of London-LHR, Paris-CDG, Amsterdam-AMS and Frankfurt-FRA.
+The A220s entered scheduled service on 14 January 2019 and began flying on the 4 major European hub routes: Geneva-GVA «» London-LHR, Geneva-GVA «» Paris-CDG, Geneva-GVA «» Amsterdam-AMS and Geneva-GVA «» Frankfurt-FRA routes.
+Further A220s were added to other routes over time.

-With the arrival of the A220s, R3D also entered into a series of lucrative codesharing agreements with several intercontinental airlines, including Jade Air (China), L’Avion (France), Nuages Airline (France), IceJet (Iceland), Levant Airlines (Lebanon), Nederland Airlines (Netherlands), Ambient Airlines (UK), and Floridair (USA).
+Meanwhile, during the same Paris event R3D was able to enter into congenial codesharing agreements with several intercontinental airlines, among them Jade Air (China), L’Avion (France), Nuages Airline (France), IceJet (Iceland), Levant Airlines (Lebanon), Nederland Airlines (Netherlands), Ambient Airlines (UK), and Floridair (USA).

 2020: Covid 19

 Covid 19 arrived in Switzerland in late February 2020 via Milan, Italy.
 Predictably, the disease spread quickly and the Swiss government began imposing various protective measures from March 2020 to combat the spread of it.
-The country did not implement a total lockdown but it did greatly limit use of public transport, including air travel.
+Switzerland did not implement a complete lockdown as many other European nations did, but the country did greatly limit use of public transport, including air travel.

 During the spring of 2020 nearly all passenger air transport was shut down, and R3D Airlines responded by suspending about 90% of its flight schedule.
-The remaining flights were generally limited to carrying cargo and essential personnel only, mostly within Switzerland and a couple of other European cities, mainly Paris-CDG and Milan-MXP.
+The remaining flights were generally limited to carrying cargo and essential personnel only, mostly within Switzerland and to a couple of other European cities, mainly Geneva-GVA «» Paris-CDG and Geneva-GVA «» Milan-MXP.

-In August 2020, air travel began to resume with masking requirements.
-Around the same time, R3D Airlines received a much-needed state backed loan of CHF 750 million (about $824 million) from the Swiss federal government to sustain its operations.
-The loan came at a crucial time, when the company was approaching potential bankruptcy.
-Fortunately, the loan helped sustain the company through the rest of the pandemic.
+By August 2020 air travel began to resume but with masking requirements.
+Around the same time, R3D Airlines received a much-needed state backed loan of CHF 750 million (about USD 824 million) from the Swiss federal government to sustain its operations.
+The loan came at a crucial time, as the company was approaching potential bankruptcy; the loan helped sustain the company through the rest of the pandemic.

-By February 2022, most Covid related restrictions were lifted, and R3D Airlines began rebuilding its route network accordingly.
+By February 2022, most Covid related restrictions were lifted, and R3D Airlines began to restructure its route network accordingly.

 In December 2021, R3D Airlines introduced direct air service to several regional airports near major ski resorts within Switzerland, France and Italy.
 While R3D had already provided winter service for years to larger European ski resorts like Grenoble-GNB, Innsbruck-INN, Klagenfurt-KLU and Urgell-LEU, R3D leased a set of Daher Kodiak 9-passenger utility aircraft to carry customers nonstop to smaller, more remote airfields.
-The Kodiaks were initially placed on routes from Geneva-GVA to Chambery-CMF, Courchevel-CVF, Annecy-NCY, Lugano-LUG and Sion-SIR.
-Service was later added to Samedan-SMV and Saanen-LSGK.
+The Kodiaks were initially placed on routes from Geneva-GVA «» Chambery-CMF, Geneva-GVA «» Courchevel-CVF, Geneva-GVA «» Annecy-NCY, Geneva-GVA «» Lugano-LUG and Geneva-GVA «» Sion-SIR.
+Service was later added to Geneva-GVA «» Samedan-SMV and Geneva-GVA «» Saanen-LSGK.

-The Kodiak flights were timed to occur every two hours or so during the day, so that thru-passengers could be expeditiously connected to the next flight to their resort.
-During the off season the same Kodiak aircraft were kept busy providing sightseeing and charter flights around Switzerland, France and northern Italy.
+The Kodiak flights were all timed to occur every two hours or so during the day, so that thru-passengers to these destinations could be expeditiously connected to their ongoing flight.
+During the off season the same Kodiak aircraft were kept busy providing sightseeing and charter flights ferrying tourists around Switzerland, eastern France and northern Italy.

-In April 2022, R3D Airlines expanded its codesharing network by signing a year-round codeshare agreement with Nisiá Airlines of Greece.
+In April 2022, R3D Airlines expanded its codesharing network by signing a new year-round codeshare agreement with Nisiá Airlines of Greece.
 The new agreement was an important strategic move, because Nisiá’s regional route network covered an array of island spots within Greece from its hubs at Athens-ATH and Thessaloniki-SKG.
-Nisiá and R3D began coordinating flights between Geneva-GVA and these airports to optimize passenger connections, while providing Nisiá with a virtual hub at the heart of central Europe providing air service across the continent.
-This arrangement provided strong year round connections between the Greek islands and the rest of Europe, with peak service coming during the summer months.
-Because of the agreement, R3D’s revenue stream was strong enough that by the spring of 2024 the company was able to pay back its state-backed Covid 19 loan ahead of schedule.
+Nisiá and R3D began coordinating flights between Geneva-GVA and these airports to optimize passenger connections, while providing Nisiá with a virtual hub at the heart of central Europe that provided air service across the rest of the continent.
+This arrangement also furnished strong year round connections between the Greek islands and the rest of Europe, not just during during the summer months.
+Because of the agreement, R3D’s revenue stream became strong enough that by the spring of 2024 the company was able to pay back its state-backed Covid 19 loan ahead of schedule.

-In November 2022, R3D expanded its seasonal Daher Kodiak air service to include access to smaller regional ski resort airports from Zurich-ZRH.
+In November 2022, R3D expanded its seasonal Daher Kodiak air service to include access to several ski resort airports from Zurich-ZRH.
 The new direct service from ZRH was especially profitable due to that airport’s greater worldwide air service networks.

-In February 2023, R3D entered into a major codesharing agreement with the major US based Columbia Airlines.
-The agreement offered smooth connecting service between Geneva-GVA and several US cities, including Boston-BOS, Chicago-ORD, Dallas-DFW, Denver-DEN, Houston, IAH, Miami-MIA, New York-JFK, San Francisco-SFO and Washington-IAD.
-Columbia also realigned its flight schedule to and from Geneva-GVA to accommodate the deal, providing extra flights to Denver-DEN in winter and Miami-MIA during summer.
+In February 2023, R3D entered into a very important codesharing agreement with the major US based carrier Columbia Airlines.
+The agreement offered smooth connecting service to several US cities through Geneva-GVA, including Geneva-GVA «» Boston-BOS, Geneva-GVA «» Chicago-ORD, Geneva-GVA «» Dallas-DFW, Geneva-GVA «» Denver-DEN, Geneva-GVA «» Houston-IAH, Geneva-GVA «» Miami-MIA, Geneva-GVA «» New York-JFK, Geneva-GVA «» San Francisco-SFO and Geneva-GVA «» Washington-IAD.
+Columbia also slightly realigned its flight schedules to and from Geneva-GVA to help accommodate the deal, even providing extra flights to Denver-DEN and Miami-MIA.

-Also in 2023, Elin Vogel gave birth to daughter Ella Vogel, her 3rd child.
+In late 2023, Elin Vogel gave birth to their 3rd child, daughter Ella Vogel.

 2024: Flex Seating